When Do You Start Paying Mortgage on a New Build: Essential Guidelines

 Once the construction of the property is complete, you will enter the completion stage.
 At this point, you will usually need to secure your mortgage loan and make arrangements to start making payments.

-When you purchase a new build property, it is common for the developer to arrange for a handover day.
+When you purchase a newly built property, it is common for the developer to arrange for a handover day.
 This is when you officially take possession of the property and become responsible for the mortgage payments.

 Mortgage Payments Begin